David McNiven (footballer, born 1978)

 David Jonathan McNiven (born 27 May 1978) is an English footballer.
-He played as a striker and is now a sports scientist/ PE teacher.
-He is a well traveled player, he has predominantly played in England but has also played football in Scotland and Sweden.
+He played as a striker and is now a sports scientist/PE teacher.
+He is a well-traveled player, having predominantly played in England but has also played football in Scotland and Sweden.

 Early life

 Born in Leeds, McNiven was raised in Lytham St Annes, Lancashire, where he played junior football for the Y.M.C.A. juniors alongside Gavin McCann who went on to play for Bolton Wanderers and John Hills who went on to play for Blackpool.